 An Alternative Strategy – CSR Plus Freedom Unlimited

 If you don’t have a business and are therefore limited to getting personal cards, the best alternative strategy that we recommend would be to apply for the Sapphire Reserve (CSR) and Freedom Unlimited cards.

-Combined, these cards come with sign-up bonuses of 65,000 Chase UR points after a total of $4,500 spend.
+Combined, these cards come with a lesser sign-up bonus than our primary strategy above, but also with a lower minimum spend requirement.
 You will be able to transfer points earned on the Freedom Unlimited card to your CSR card, so that they may be redeemed for 1.5 cents per point via the Chase travel portal or alternatively transferred to one of Chase’s airline or hotel partners for potentially even greater value.

 Under this strategy, you would put your dining and travel spend on your CSR card to earn 3 UR points per dollar of spend (which is a value of 4.5 cents per dollar of spend using our baseline value of 1.5 cents per Chase UR point).
 You would put all other spend on your Freedom Unlimited card to earn 1.5 UR points per dollar of spend (value 2.25 cents per dollar of spend once transferred to your CSR).
-Thus, this strategy would get you the 65,000 UR points in sign-up bonuses (worth $975 using our 1.5 cents per UR point baseline value), plus it would give you a better return on your spend than our solid cash-back strategy, assuming that you use your points for travel, plus you would get the additional premium benefits included with the CSR card, which include Priority Pass airport lounge access, up to $100 Global Entry/Pre-Check credit, and primary insurance coverage on your car rentals.
+Thus, this strategy would get you sign-up bonuses worth at or near $1,000.
+Plus, it would give you a better return on your spend than our solid cash-back strategy, assuming that you use your points for travel, and you would get the additional premium benefits included with the CSR card, which include Priority Pass airport lounge access, up to $100 Global Entry/Pre-Check credit, and primary insurance coverage on your car rentals.

 Going Forward – Get Chase Cards Subject to the 5/24 Rule First